file-format/Docs/en/compression/dar.md

 ## How to open DAR file?

 DAR files can be opened on Linux Operating System.
-Some of the software applications that can open RVT files include:
+Some of the software applications that can open DAR files include:

  * DAR (Disk Archive)
  * KDar - the KDE Disk Archiver